 The Data Transfer step of the wizard is available only if you copy backups of virtual or physical machines created with Veeam Backup & Replication or Veeam Agents.

-At this step of the wizard, you can select how Veeam Backup & Replication will transport backed up data — directly or through a pair of WAN accelerators.
+At this step of the wizard, you can select how Veeam Backup & Replication will transport backed up data — directly or through WAN accelerators.
 By default, during the backup copy job Veeam Backup & Replication transports data directly from the source backup repository to target backup repository.
 This type of transport is recommended if you plan to copy backup files over high-speed connections.

 To use WAN acceleration for the backup copy job: